 About

 The Texas Collections Emergency Resource Alliance (TX-CERA) is an affiliation of institutions and professionals that support and advocate for the preservation of Texas cultural heritage.
 TX-CERA promotes emergency planning followed by training in response and recovery efforts and techniques.
-TX-CERA helps to mitigate the loss of collections due to disaster by offering professional development workshops, consultations, and institutional networking statewide.
+We help to mitigate the loss of collections due to disaster by offering professional development workshops, consultations, and institutional networking statewide.
 TX-CERA is classified as a 501(c)(3) nonprofit organization.

 History